Join us in our fifth year of solving pressing social issues using your creativity and code

 Helping Hand is a mobile application that bridges the communication gap between service organizations and the beneficiaries of those services.
 When users make an account and login, they can easily see events that interest them and sort by different criteria.
 The mobile application serves Android, iOS, and any other phone that can send text message queries to our server!

 Santa Clara University’s Hack for Humanity believes that the key to its success lies in the support and guidance offered by its mentors.
-In developing the tools and applications to benefit social good, we believe it is equally important to build the compassionate and competent leaders of tomorrow.
+For more information about what it means to be a mentor, please check out this document.